howzat/howzat.github.io/index.rst

 approach which has the advantage of being enforceable at compile time.
 Scala restricts the positions a co-variant parameter can appear.

-Taken from 'Scala By Example':
+Taken from `Scala By Example <http://www.scala-lang.org/docu/files/ScalaByExample.pdf>`_:
 ::
    "A co-variant type parameter of a class may only appear in co-variant positions inside the class.
 Among the co-variant positions are the types of values in the